mayorgacdev/DWIntegrationServices/BaseDimension.md

 [STARTDATE] IS NOT NULL
 AND [ENDATE]='9999-12-31'
 ```
-* In your derivative column click over EndDate and update
+* In your derived column click over EndDate and update
 as ```(DT_DBDATE)GetDate()```
 * Double click in your OLE DB Command
 and update the section of SqlCommand go to definition
-* Update with
+* Update with  `JUST UPDATE THE DATE` haha

 ```
 UDPATE